ioccc-src/winner/faq.md

 <div id="fix_author">
-### Q: How can I correct or update an IOCCC author's information?
+### Q 9.6: How can I correct or update an IOCCC author's information?
 </div>

 You may correct or update IOCCC author information by submitting a